 The mosquito mass-rearing tray was designed to provide a large surface area of shallow water - closely mimicking natural breeding sites and allowing for the larval diet to be easily accessible.

-According to literature, the tray is applicable for rearing larvae of several mosquito species.
+According to research, the tray is applicable for rearing larvae of several mosquito species.
 For Aedes albopictus, for example, the optimal larval rearing density in the trays is about 18,000 larvae (3.6 larvae/cm2 inner surface).
-At thirty-four hours after the first pupation, the average male pupae production was found to be ca. 3.16 × 105; no impact on male mating competitiveness to wild type females was found and the tray was recommended to be used in medium-sized mosquito mass rearing facilities (see Zhang et al., 2017 for details).
-Regarding Anopheles sp., each trays can hold about 4000 larvae (Mamai et al., 2018).
-The use of the trays for rearing other insect species requiring similar environmental conditions for pupation is likely but requires further testing of optimal densities, temperatures etc.
+At thirty-four hours after the first pupation, the average male pupae production was found to be ca. 3.16 × 105; no impact on male mating competitiveness to wild type females was found and the tray was recommended to be used in mosquito mass rearing facilities (see Zhang et al., 2017 for details).
+Regarding Anopheles sp., each trays can hold about 4,000 larvae (Mamai et al., 2018).
+The use of the trays for rearing other insect species requiring similar environmental conditions for pupation is likely but can also be adjusted on request.

 Two ridges create an overflow system and increase the surface area / larval resting space.
 The underside of the tray ridges holds two plastic (PMMA) plates which deflect the overflowing water -avoiding water falling straight down (see image).
 Specifications are based on Balestrino et al., (2012) & technical requirements as given by IAEA/FAO Insect Unit (Seibersdorf, AT).

 Larval mass rearing trays are designed to provide the optimum conditions for larval growth as specific for each species, while in the best case allowing efficient and easy handling of the larvae in great numbers.
 Whilst there are large differences between insect species in terms of optimal rearing conditions, here some key characteristics of larval mass rearing trays can be defined: